gltrost/Microbiomics/Running_Journal.md

 So it's been a month of little coding and a lot of reflecting.
 The world of bioinformatics to me looks as complicated as the data it's trying to parse.
-I've decided to refocus my ideas on what to work on with the most recent projects-plan, and focusing my efforts on Microbial-Endocrinology (mainly the Gut-Brain Axis).
+I've decided to refocus my ideas on what to work on with the most recent projects-plan and focusing my efforts on Microbial-Endocrinology/Gut-Brain Axis (GBA).
 The idea now is to run the following:
-1. See if Bioinformatics tools have been built with Microbial-Endocrinology being the center research area in focus.
+1. See if Bioinformatics tools have been built with the GBA being the center research area in focus.
 2. If so, revamp the current tools and improve on the current projects/results/tools.
-If not, be the first one to build such tools by "translating" known Microbiomics- Bioinformatics to Microbial-Endocrinology (i.e. taking existing tools and reapplying them).
+If not, be the first one to build such tools by "translating" known Microbiomics- Bioinformatics to the GBA (i.e. taking existing tools and reapplying them).
-For more information, see Semester_1_2021.md in the Projects folder.
+For more information, see First_Project_2021.md in the Projects folder.

 ## 12/16/2020: Lost in the Woods